MerlinRoudier/Projet_tech_week01/README.md

 - RL
 - LRL

-The basic agent follow a single type of behaviour: he goes up until he can't anymore, then he move to the right.
+The basic agent follows a single type of behaviour: he goes up until he can't anymore, then he move to the right.
 For each movement the agent will be rewarded by a negative value (-1), and by a +1000 when he arrives at the end.
-The random agent
+The random agent follows a purely random behaviour.